Table of Contents

 Massage chairs just don’t typically do a stellar job on this front.
 While that’s not back pain per se, it is obviously related, and can’t be overlooked.

 On the other hand, if you suffer from shoulder, upper back, mid-back, or lower back pain, these are all areas that massage chairs excel at, and indeed, many chairs are specifically designed with one or more of those areas in mind.
+On this post we wrote, we show you some of the best solutions on the market for this and multiple other specific problems.

 Then, there’s chronic leg pain.
 Again, this isn’t back pain, but they’re closely related.
 And in this area, if you select the right model, you’ll find that they perform as well as, and often better than a professional masseuse.